(Removes erroneous reference to a sentencing request by the

 when the country imposed a moratorium on the death penalty.

-A jury last week convicted five men of the murder that drew
+A jury last week convicted five men of a murder that drew

 international attention to the risks faced by Kremlin critics.